DNS

 This example shows how to configure a default domain and enable DNS lookup within a VRF:

-To display the DNS client configuration, perform one of the following tasks:
+To display the DNS client configuration, perform one of these tasks:

 Command